intel/qatlib/README.md

   memory regions.
 * A QuickAssist kernel driver for the supported device is installed, which has discovered and initialized the device, exposing the VFs.
-This driver is included in the Linux kernel, see [INSTALL](INSTALL) for information about which kernel to use.
+This driver is included in the Linux kernel, see [QATlib User’s Guide](https://intel.github.io/quickassist/RN/In-Tree/in_tree_firmware_RN.html#qat-kernel-driver-releases-features) for information about which kernel to use.

 ## Examples
 Example applications that showcase usage of the QAT APIs are included in the